 Six prestigious journals focused on key legal topics.

-You’ll find six nationally recognized law journals run by BU Law’s JD students.
-All place in the Top 25 of the Washington & Lee University Law School’s annual law journal rankings.
+Another way to gain hands-on experience while studying at BU Law is to participate on a journal.
+You’ll find six nationally recognized law journals run by our students, each with an experienced faculty mentor serving as an advisor.
+All place in the top 25 of Washington & Lee University Law School’s annual law journal rankings.

 Boston University Law Review